jdvin/htm/README.md

 # htm
-A from-scratch implmentation of Numenta's Hierarchical Temporal Memory algorithm
+A from-scratch implementation of Numenta's Hierarchical Temporal Memory algorithm